sandworm-hq/sandworm-guard-js/docs/index.md

 * a `module` property that can be either a string (matching a caller path exactly) or a RegExp (not recommended - see "Matching caller paths with RegEx" below).
 * a `permissions` property that can either be a boolean value (representing access to the entire library of supported methods) or an array of granular string permissions, representing individual supported methods (like `Storage.setItem` or `Fetch.fetch`).

+> **Note**
-\| **Note**: If the `permissions` passed to Sandworm do not contain an explicit descriptor for the `root` module (your app code), it will be given all permissions by default (by appending `{module: 'root', permissions: true}` to the passed list).
+> If the `permissions` passed to Sandworm do not contain an explicit descriptor for the `root` module (your app code), it will be given all permissions by default (by appending `{module: 'root', permissions: true}` to the passed list).
 You can override this behavior and grant only specific, explicit permissions for the root module, just like for any other modules in your app, by passing a descriptor with `module: 'root'`.

+> **Note**
-\| **Note**: In dev mode, all modules are granted all permissions, and any passed `permissions` config is ignored.
+> In dev mode, all modules are granted all permissions, and any passed `permissions` config is ignored.

 #### Explicit Permissions for Arbitrary Code Execution

+> **Note**
-\| **Note**: This mainly applies to setting up permissions for the root module.
+> This mainly applies to setting up permissions for the root module.
 For most use cases, you should avoid granting global permissions to a module call path to comply with [PoLP](https://en.wikipedia.org/wiki/Principle\_of\_least\_privilege).
 The default root permission descriptor is `{ module: 'root', permissions: true }`.

 Setting `permissions: true` within a module descriptor will give that module (or call path) permissions to invoke any Sandworm-supported method **except** for a set of particularly unsafe ones that allow for arbitrary code execution - like `eval` or `vm.runInContext`.
 Using these methods carries a considerable security risk and should generally be avoided.
 Rigorously audit the code of a module that uses these before using it in your app.